deptommson007/hello-universe/README.md

 # hello-multiverse
-This is my second project
+This is my second project.
-here i am trying to learn git.
+Here I am trying to learn git.